pauldragan/graph-partitioning/README.md

-# graph-partiotioning
-Automatic partitioning of computational graphs
+Automatic partitioning of computational graphs.